muzammil6995/Data-Science-Salary-Dashboard-using-Excel/README.md

 # Data Science Salary Dashboard using Excel
 Interactive Excel dashboard analysing Data Science Job Salaries, Job types, and Job platforms with dynamic filters for Job Title, Country, and Employment type.
 ![Data Science Salary Dashboard Demo](project1_vid_gif.gif)
+## Introduction

+This data jobs salary dashboard was created to help job seekers investigate salaries for their desired jobs and ensure they are being adequately compensated.

+## Dashboard File

+My final dashboard is in [Project_1.xlsx](Project_1.xlsx).

+## Excel Skills Used

+The following Excel skills were utilized for analysis:

+- 📊 **Charts**
+- 🧮 **Formulas and Functions**
+- ✅ **Data Validation**

+  The data set used for this project contains real world data science job information from 2023